dashabushik1/Selenium-WebDriver-TestNG-Framework/README.md

 * Run tests with Chrome browser support
 * Use the WebDriver Manager library.
 The library allows you to automatically download the web driver of the desired version and not attach the file to the repository.
 * The main actions in the test should be accompanied by logging using any logger of your choice (Log4j or any other)

-### **Project components**

-****

-* Page objects are in the directory src/main/java/pages
-* Test classes are in the the directory src/test/java/tests
-* Listener class is in the directory src/main/java/util

-### **Highlights**

-****

-* This framework supports Chrome browser
-* This uses WebDriver Manager, an open source browser binary manager.
-WebDriver Manager automatically checks the latest version of the browser downloaded on your machine and downloads the required driver binary into the cache, eliminating the need to manually download and store binary files.

 ### **Task completion criteria**